decentralized-identity/claims-credentials/work_items/jwt_vc_interoperability_profile.md

 ## Meetings
 - **Are there regular meetings?
 If so, when?**
-Last Wednesday of a month, at 11PM PST.
+Every 4 weeks, starting Wednesday 25 May, at 11PM PST

 - **What are the goals of the meeting?**
 Get implementer's feedback and improve the interoperability profile document